okvik/zeros/README.md

-# Zeros - Zig Entombment of ROS 2 (WIP)
+# Zeros (WIP)

-A very much work in progress of an alternative approach to ROS 2 development including a client library, message generation, package build support, and so on; for developing simple and efficient robotics applications while minimizing contact surface with awful languages,
+A very much work in progress of an alternative ecosystem for ROS 2 development including a client library, message generation, package build support, and so on; for developing simple and efficient robotics applications while minimizing contact surface with awful languages,